khushboo170603/complaint/README.md

 # Complaint Registration System

+A full-stack Django application for end-to-end complaint management with SMS/email notifications and product warranty tracking.

 ## Key Features of Complaint Registration System
 - **Public Complaint Submission**: Customers can register complaints without logging in, and receive an auto-generated ticket number with SMS/email confirmation.
 - **Role-Based Dashboards**: Separate dashboards for Admin, Manager, Engineer, Accountant, Tally User, and Customer with restricted access.